justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 ---
 title: "Setting Up Mastodon on Google Cloud Platform"
+description: "Setting up Mastodon on Google Cloud Platform has been on my list of things to do for a while.
+Recent life events were a tipping point, so off I went into the wonderful world of my own social network."
 date: 2019-09-27T12:24:05-07:00
 ---

 Setting up Mastodon on Google Cloud Platform has been on my list of things to do for a while.
-Recent life events (which I will not get into here) were a tipping point, so off I went into the wonderful world of my own social network.
+Recent life events (which I will not get into here) were a tipping point, so off I went into the wonderful world of my own social network (which currently is live at [ribeiro.social/@justin](http://ribeiro.social/@justin)).

 > Note: this is what I consider the "friends and family" edition.
-If I wanted more scale, I'd do this in Kubernetes (which if any one wants me to write about, I could be persuaded I suppose)
+If I wanted more scale, I'd do this in Kubernetes (which I may do anyhow, just because).

-I wanted something a little more robust then a single server setup (which I find too brittle), so I settled on:
+I wanted something a little more robust then a single server setup which I find too brittle, so I settled on:

 1. Media stored on Google Cloud Storage.
 2. Database on Google Cloud SQL.
 3. DNS on Google DNS
 4. Email on Mailgun.

-Seemed reasonable enough.
+Seemed reasonable enough, and when I finally decide to wrap all this in Docker, I won't have to shuffle the large bits around.
 Let's build us a Mastodon instance!

 ## Setting up the DNS